Coping with rejection: 7 ways to deal with it

 Whether one or several people have turned you down you cannot logically generalise to “everyone” or “always”.
 Each time, place, and person is different.
 What is true for one is not true for all.
 The next person could be different.
 So, try not to over generalise.
 Stay hopeful.
 Keep an open mind.

-Handling rejection and overcoming it will be helped greatly if you can maintain a positive attitude.
+Coping with rejection and overcoming it will be helped greatly if you can maintain a positive attitude.
 This will help prevent you from feeling sorry for yourself or from getting being scared off the dating process altogether.
 It may also help you to maintain a better perspective and view the situation as one door closing so that another one can open.

 If a match wasn’t interested in talking with you – well go and talk to another one, there are many more online.
 If someone doesn’t want to have a second date, well, go get another first date with someone else.
 People who have a positive mental attitude don’t let a knockback ruin their day or deter them from finding their special someone.